samtaziaux/KiDS-Sam_master/docsrc/halomodel/configuration.rst

     w0              fixed     -1.0
     wa              fixed     0.0
     Neff            fixed     3.046
-    z               array     0.188,0.195
+    z               array     0.188,0.195,0.188,0.195,0.19

 Both the list of parameters and their order in ``cosmo`` are mandatory (and therefore the names are just for the user's reference).
 The first 8 parameters define the ``Flatw0waCDM`` cosmology within which the model is evaluated.
 The default values for ``w0``, ``wa``, and ``Neff`` make the default model a flat ``LambdaCDM`` cosmology.
 They need not all be fixed, but in this example they are
 (note, however, that at the moment the ``kids_ggl`` halo model can only handle physical distances, which require a cosmology to be calculated).
 The last parameter above is a list of point estimates for the redshifts of each bin.
+List of redshifts should reflect the total number of bins given by the observable(s).
+In this case, it should have 5 entries.

 Optional cosmological parameters